 Failing to update consistently

 Even the most viral content won’t stay at the top of search results forever.
-If you want your site to get a high ranking and keep it, make sure to provide high-quality and relevant content on a regular schedule.
+If you want your site to get a high ranking and keep it, make sure to provide high-quality and relevant content on a regular schedule for the best SEO results.

 Check out 11 more common SEO mistakes you must avoid in the infographic from Red Website Design.